Turn failing CI/CD pipelines into 30-second explanations.

 Exlogare reads your pipeline logs, finds the root cause, and posts a fix-ready analysis straight to your merge request.
 Connect GitLab in under 5 minutes.

-No credit card · GitLab self-hosted & gitlab.com · OpenAI or Qwen
+No credit card · GitLab · Setup in under 5 minutes

 $ pytest -q